 Netflix’s ‘The Letter for the King’ follows the story of a boy named Tiuri who inadvertently takes on the quest of delivering an important letter to the king, the letter that holds the fate of the entire kingdom in itself.
 The journey takes him through distant lands, and he makes many friends while fighting more enemies along the way.
-Even though it is set in a different era, Tiuri’s story feels real, due to his personal struggles and challenges.
-Hence, even though it is a fantasy drama, one wonders how much does it draw from real life?
+Even though it is set in a different era, Tiuri’s story feels real due to his personal struggles and challenges.
+Hence, even though it is a fantasy drama, one wonders how much it draws from true events.
 Here is the answer.

 No, ‘The Letter for the King’ is not based on a true story.
-It is in fact based on the book of the same name by Tonke Dragt.
+It is, in fact, based on the book of the same name by Tonke Dragt.
 Originally published in Dutch in 1962, the book is a classic in the Netherlands.
 It is the kind of book that every child in the country reads growing up, which is another testament to its popularity.
-It has received many awards, and in 1965, a sequel by the title of ‘The Secrets of the Wild Wood’ was also released.
+It has received many awards, and in 1965, a sequel titled ‘The Secrets of the Wild Wood’ was also released.

 It was also given the status of the best Dutch YA book of the past half-century.
 Over the years, it has been translated into Japanese, Polish, Spanish, and French, among others.
 Despite this huge popularity, it took a lot of time for it to find a market in the English language.
 It was only in 2013 that it was translated to English, from where it eventually found its way to thousands of more readers, as well as, Netflix.